Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed beginning the process of low cost behavioral change in order to restore trust between partners who have chosen to work towards reconciliation following an infidelity crisis.
+In the last section, we discussed beginning the process of low cost behavioral change in order to restore trust between partners who have chosen to work toward reconciliation following an infidelity crisis.
 We discussed constructing wish lists for low-cost behavioral change, and 7 guidelines for increasing the effectiveness of the wish list technique.

 These seven guidelines for increasing the effectiveness of the wish list technique are be as positive and specific as possible, respect your partner’s requests as being important, respond to different requests on different days, put your lists in a visible place, record the date on the chart when your partner responds to a request, do what your partner requests whether or not you feel hopeful about the future, and revise your list as you learn more about yourself and your relationship.

-On this track, we will discuss guiding couples through high cost behavioral change to help a relationship survive an infidelity crisis.
+In this section, we will discuss guiding couples through high cost behavioral change to help a relationship survive an infidelity crisis.

 Joel and Patricia had been married for nearly thirty years.
 Joel had a long history of one-night stands.
 Joel and Patricia sought counseling after Patricia returned early one night to find Joel in bed with his latest lover.
 When Patricia had shared her humiliation with her closest friend, she found that everyone in her community already knew about Joel’s continuing infidelity.